-This is a one-day course in practical hands-on blade smithing, specifically for the forging of knife blades.
+This is a one-day course in practical hands-on blade smithing, specifically for the forging of knife blades for beginners.
 Arrival is at 9am, where Gunvor the tutor will introduce the forge.
 The participant’s individual work spaces as well as health & safety is covered.
 The correct use of the coke hearths involves how to maintain the fire.
 How to achieve the correct heat in the right place.
 The minimum and maximum heat ranges and their corresponding colors.
 To give you some insight into the working day of a full-time blacksmith Gunvor will usually fill you in as to what’s currently on at the forge.
 If you are interested in full-time education in the craft, you will get a chance to ask the tutor about this.

 After this introduction the blade smithing project quickly gets on the go.
 Its time to sketch your desired blade-type onto ‘blacksmiths paper’ (a rusty sheet).
 You will use this as a reference for the day.
 Next you will get a piece of carbon steel bar to fit your chosen blade.
 Your own hammer and anvil – and away you go – it’s time to get blade smithing!
 The hot forging part of the blade will continue to lunch time at 1pm.
 Certain types of blades will need more time to finish, this could take until 3-4pm.